Janaghan/Gemini/ai_assistant/README.md

 ##  Modes of Operation

-You can run the assistant in two modes from this directory:
+You can run the assistant from this directory:

 ###  Web Interface (Recommended)
 A full-featured browser interface supporting Audio loops, Text chat, and PDF uploads.